-This unfortunate event is precisely why you should carry a portable jump starter in your get home bag in your car.
-Make sure you get one that is compact enough to fit inside your GHB.
-Unlike jumper cables, you won’t be needing another vehicle for a jump since the device itself is the power source.
+This unfortunate event is precisely why one of the most important get home bag essentials for your car is a portable jump starter.
+Unlike jumper cables, you won’t need another vehicle for a jump since the device itself is the power source.
 So much more convenient, huh?

 You might find yourself rushing home in the dead of night in the wake of a disaster.
 Sure, you have your car’s headlights, but what if your ride breaks down and you have to check out what’s wrong?

-Well, you’re gonna need some bright light, and having a tactical flashlight won’t fail you.
+Well, you’ll need a bright light, and a tactical flashlight won’t fail you.

 Map and Compass